Test and troubleshoot agent behavior - Amazon Bedrock

 To help troubleshoot your agent's behavior, Amazon Bedrock Agents provides the ability to view the trace during a session with your agent.
 The trace shows the agent's step-by-step reasoning process.
 For more information about the trace, see Track agent's step-by-step reasoning process using trace.

 Following are steps for testing your agent.
-Select the tab corresponding to your method of choice and follow the steps:
+Choose the tab for your preferred method, and then follow the steps:

 Console